 Uses of Copper in Electrical and Plumbing Fabrication

-Copper is extensively used in electrical fabrication due to its superior conductivity.
+Copper is widely used in electrical fabrication due to its superior conductivity.
 It’s the preferred material for electrical wires, circuit boards, and motor coils.
 In plumbing, copper pipes and fittings are valued for their durability and resistance to corrosion, ensuring long-lasting water supply systems.
 Its ability to withstand high temperatures makes copper ideal for heating and cooling systems.

 Challenges of Copper in Fabrication